 - Pays a medium to high interest rate monthly on balances above the minimum requirement

 - Typically imposes a fee if your balance falls below the minimum requirement

-Typically the main benefit of a checking account is the ability to access your funds quickly and easily using your debit card, this is also true for money market accounts.
-However, money market accounts restrict the number of withdrawals, as we mentioned above; whereas checking accounts typically do not.
+The main benefit of a checking account is the ability to access your funds quickly and easily using your debit card.
+This is also true for money market accounts.
+However, checking accounts are not known for their high interest rates.

-If you're looking to earn a higher interest rate on a larger sum of money, but still need occasional debit card access to it, a money market account can be a great option to consider.
-People use money market accounts for all sorts of reasons, ranging from a place to keep their emergency fund to a place to save for a down payment on a home.
-There are typically no limitations on what the funds you place in the account can be used for, just make sure you’re balance doesn’t fall below the minimum requirement or fees could be imposed.
+If you're trying to figure out what to do with a large sum of money, a money market account can be a great option.
+People use money market accounts for all sorts of reasons, ranging from a place to keep their emergency fund to a place to save for goals like a down payment on a home.
+There are typically no limitations on how you can use the funds you place in the account, just make sure you’re balance doesn’t fall below the minimum requirement or you might have to pay a maintenance fee.

 Money market accounts blend together the best features of checking accounts and savings accounts, while offering an attractive interest rate.
-However, as with most things in life there are disadvantages with money market accounts.
-They require a higher minimum balance than a normal savings account and impose a fee when your balance falls too low.
+However, money market accounts also require a significant minimum deposit to open, and you'll have to maintain your initial balance or pay a maintenance fee if your balance gets too low.
 That being said, if you have a larger sum of money just sitting in a typical savings or checking account that you don’t need to have daily access to, you should seriously consider transferring those funds to a money market account.
-That way you can earn a higher interest rate on your hard earned money without limiting your ability to easily access it in a pinch.

 If you'd like to see what a money market account can do for you, become a member of First Alliance Credit Union today.
 Our member experience advisors will be happy to provide you all the answers you need to figure out if a money market account is right for you.
 You'll also be able to take advantage of all our other accounts, from our checking accounts to certificates of deposit.